-The PHA has entered into an MOU with Alameda County Continuum of Care; and the Alameda County Health Care Services Agency.
+BHA has entered into an MOU with Alameda County Continuum of Care (in Alameda County, the CoC is known as "EveryOne Home"); and the Alameda County Health Care Services Agency.
 See Exhibit TPS-I for a copy of the MOU.